6 Things Every Expat Should Know Before Working in Denmark

 It can be your best friend and your worst enemy.
 Even the Joker was afraid of taxes.

 For you, the best advice to avoid getting a high fradrag and hitting the max percentage is to fill out your Skat profile with a Dane or an experienced international as truthfully as possible.
-If you switch jobs, get another job or go down in hours, inform skat or follow their online guide to change your tax card.
-As a person who has heard many horror stories from friends getting a letter SKAT, just upfront and truthfully as inconsistencies will be found out and heavily investigated.
+If you switch jobs, get another job, or go down in hours, inform Skat or follow their online guide to change your tax card.
+As a person who has heard many horror stories from friends getting a letter SKAT, just upfront and truthfully, as inconsistencies will be found out and heavily investigated.

 Kate Dahl